anuislam/AS-Simple-Text-Field-Wp-Plugin/README.md

 # AS Simple Text Field Wp Plugin
-This Is A Simple Text Field With WordpPress Plugin.
+This Is A Simple Text Field With Shortcode WordpPress Plugin.

 ## Description